JungFF/MineSweeper/README.md

 # Instructions for minesweeper beginners

-As you can see, this creates a 16x16 grid of tiles, and there are 40 mines hidden throughout the grid.
+As you can see, this is a 16x16 grid of tiles, and there are 40 mines hidden throughout the grid.
 ![img1.png](README.assets/img1.png)

 If you click on a tile, hopefully there won’t be a mine there, but you will see a number indicating how many mines there are in adjacent tiles.
 For example, here, the number is “1”, which means in one of the 8 surrounding tiles, there is a mine: